-Moved by: Mr. Strosser Seconded by: Mr. Wright

-Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Moved by: Mr. Strosser Seconded by: Mr. Wright Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Motion carried and so ordered.

-Commissioner Smith noted he enjoyed being a part of the selection team, it was enlightening. and he appreciated being a part of it.
+Commissioner Smith noted he enjoyed being a part of the selection team, it was enlightening, and he appreciated being a part of it.